Spartan army: Establishment of Spartan hegemony over the Peloponnese

 Inevitably, Sparta and Argos collided.
 Initial Argive successes, such as the victory at the Battle of Hysiae in 669 BC, led to the Messenians' uprising.
 This internal conflict tied down the Spartan army for almost 20 years.
 However, over the course of the 6th century, Sparta secured her control of the Peloponnese peninsula.
-The Spartans forced Arcadia into recognizing their power; Argos lost Cynuria (the SE coast of the Peloponnese) in about 546 and suffered a further crippling blow from Cleomenes I at the Battle of Sepeia in 494.
+The Spartans forced Arcadia into recognizing their power; Argos lost Cynuria (the South Eastern coast of the Peloponnese) in about 546 and suffered a further crippling blow from Cleomenes I at the Battle of Sepeia in 494.
 Repeated expeditions against tyrannical regimes during this period throughout Greece also considerably raised the Spartans' prestige.
-By the early 5th century, Sparta was the unchallenged master in southern Greece, as the leading power (hegemon) of the newly established Peloponnesian League (which was more characteristically known to it's contemporaries as "the Lacedaemonians and their allies").
+By the early 5th century, Sparta was the unchallenged master in southern Greece, as the leading power (hegemon) of the newly established Peloponnesian League (which was more characteristically known to its contemporaries as "the Lacedaemonians and their allies").

 Persian and Peloponnesian Wars

 By the late 6th century BC, Sparta was recognized as the preeminent Greek polis.
 King Croesus of Lydia established an alliance with the Spartans, and later, the Greek cities of Asia Minor appealed to them for help during the Ionian Revolt.
 During the second Persian invasion of Greece, under Xerxes, Sparta was assigned the overall leadership of Greek forces on both land and sea.
 The Spartans played a crucial role in the repulsion of the invasion, notably at the battles of Thermopylae and Plataea.
 However, during the aftermath, because of the plotting of Pausanias with the Persians and their unwillingness to campaign too far from home, the Spartans withdrew into relative isolation.
 The power vacuum resulted in Athens' rise to power, who became the lead in the continued effort against the Persians.
 This isolationist tendency was further reinforced by some of her allies' revolts and a great earthquake in 464, which was followed by a large scale revolt of the Messenian helots.

-Athens's parallel rise as a significant power in Greece led to friction between herself with Sparta and two large-scale conflicts (the First and Second Peloponnesian Wars), which devastated Greece.
+Athens' parallel rise as a significant power in Greece led to friction between herself with Sparta and two large-scale conflicts (the First and Second Peloponnesian Wars), which devastated Greece.
 Sparta suffered several defeats during these wars, including, for the first time, the surrender of an entire Spartan unit at Sphacteria in 425 BC.
 Still, it ultimately emerged victorious, primarily through the aid it received from the Persians.
 Under its admiral Lysander, the Persian-funded Peloponnesian fleet captured the Athenian alliance cities, and a decisive naval victory at Aegospotami forced Athens to capitulate.
 The Athenian defeat established Sparta and its military forces in a dominant position in Greece.